Gluon Unpolarized, Polarized, and Transversity GPDs from Lattice QCD: Lorentz-Covariant Parametrization (Part I): Physics goals and essence of lattice QCD calculation of gluon GPDs

 Despite the above-mentioned fundamental importance of gluon GPDs, knowledge of various gluon GPDs is rather unknown~\cite{Diehl:2003ny,Polyakov:2002yz} from experiments.
 Since gluon GPDs are accessible in DVCS only at higher orders in $\alpha_s$ it is a difficult task to extract gluon GPDs from the data.
 Isolating different gluon GPDs from experimental data also poses a significant challenge~\cite{Kriesten:2021sqc}.
-Moreover, chiral-odd gluon GPDs are more difficult to probe experimentally than chiral-even gluon GPDs.
-Additionally, reconstructing the $x$-dependence of GPDs by measuring the $Q^2$-dependence of exclusive processes at fixed $\xi$ is challenging~\cite{Accardi:2012qut,Qiu:2023mrm} and presents a significant difficulty in extracting information from experimental data.
+Moreover, transversity gluon GPDs are more difficult to probe experimentally than non-helicity-flip gluon GPDs (although there have been some suggestions, e.g. \cite{Pire:2017yge, Pire:2021dad}).
+Additionally, reconstructing the $x$ dependence of GPDs by measuring the $Q^2$ dependence of exclusive processes at fixed $\xi$ is challenging~\cite{Accardi:2012qut,Qiu:2023mrm} and presents a significant difficulty in extracting information from experimental data.